 Bottom-line, “vermicompost” is the more technically-correct term, but a lot of the time it really just comes down to personal preference.
 Academics typically prefer “vermicompost” while the general public and worm farming professionals have tended to use “castings” (and this is almost always how the material is marketed).

 I myself have tended to flip-flop over the years.
 As you might guess, I’m leaning towards “castings” these days.
-Let’s face it, “castings” is more potent (pun only slightly intended – haha) – it’s a fun, exciting, “controversial” (ooohh!!) term – so I am running with it.
+Let’s face it, “castings” is more potent (pun only slightly intended) – it’s a bit more of a fun, exciting, even “controversial” (ooohh!) term – so I am running with it.
 Please assume that when I use the term I am basically saying “vermicompost” (unless specifically discussing castings formation or some related topic).

 |“Just because something looks to the naked eye like perfect black coffee grounds does not make it pure castings.
 I have examined multiple materials with a simple hand lens every product making such claims and all have huge amounts of non fecal pellet material (small and black, but not fecal pellets which look like mouse poop)”